Dania Ghantous | Co-founder and V.P. Technology | Qnovo, Inc. | Newark, California, United States

 Working in a startup forces you to think about the company all the time.
 Waking up at 3AM at night wondering if you made the right decision and its impact makes life more intense.
 No one will understand this unless they have been through it.
 When your coworkers experience that same intensity then you know you have the right people to make your company successful.
 It’s easy to live and breathe your work and get caught up in the minutiae but it’s the journey that will always be a special part of our lives.

-Categories: Women World Awards
+Categories: Profile of Achievers, Women World Awards